Comparing different types of assessment

 • Potential bypasses of implemented fixes

-• Alternative exploitation techniques if original exploit fails
+• Alternative exploitation techniques if the original exploit fails